T800G/PFXtest/README.md

 # PFX password tester

-This tool can verify the password used to protect the PKCS#12 archive without having to install the certificate.
+This tool can verify the password used to protect the PKCS#12 archive (*.pfx) without having to install the certificate.

 ##Minimum system requirements
 Windows 2000